How much does a patent cost?

-How much does a patent cost?
-How much it costs to get a patent depends on three things.
+How much a patent costs depends on three things.
 First, whether it is a utility or design patent.
 Design patents cost less.
 Second, whether it is a simple or complex invention.
 Simple patents cost less.
 Third, whether it is a US or an International application will contribute to how much it costs to get a patent.
 US only applications cost less.
 Contact Us to talk about the options.

 Whether the invention or idea needs a Utility or Design Patent matters.